pkino/articles-generator/README.md

 # articles-generator
-You can generate an artilce(`.md` file) form your github Pull Requests.
+You can generate an artilce(`.md` file) from your github Pull Requests.

 ## set up
 ```